Luis Alfredo Ramos

 A lawyer and a Conservative politician, Ramos has served as Councillor and Mayor of Medellín, Deputy to the Antioquia Departmental Assembly, Representative and Senator to the Congress of Colombia, and Permanent Representative of Colombia to the Organization of American States among other political posts.

-In August 2013 Luis Alfredo Ramos was imprisoned under investigation of the supreme court of Colombia, accused for criminal nexus with paramilitary groups in Antioquia but was later released in November 2016.
+In August 2013, Luis Alfredo Ramos was imprisoned under investigation of the Supreme Court of Justice of Colombia, accused of criminal nexus with paramilitary groups in Antioquia but was later released in November 2016.

 Early years

-Ramos was born in the municipality and town of Sonsón in the Department of Antioquia on April 19, 1948.
+Ramos was born in the municipality and town of Sonsón in the Department of Antioquia on 19 April 1948.
 Ramos studied law at the Universidad de Medellín and specialized in International Business from Harvard University in the United States.

 Political career

 In 1972 Ramos is appointed head of the Conservative party post that he held for four years until 1976, he was also elected deputy of the Department Assembly of Antioquia for the period of 1974 and 1976.
-In 1976 was appointed General Controller of Antioquia serving until 1978 when he was appointed Secretary of Finance of the City of Medellín until 1980.
+In 1976 was appointed General Controller of Antioquia, serving until 1978 when he was appointed Secretary of Finance of the City of Medellín until 1980.